isaacmain254/Workpay/README.md

 Every user should be associated with a profile, Bio, Skills, and project when registering on the website but since this was created using the superuser command you have to do it manually on the admin interface

-Now you can log into the website `http://workpay.com:8000/`
+Now you can log into the website `http://workpay.com:8000/` in order to use Google authentication

+> :bulb: **Tip:** If you use `http://localhost:8000/` or `http://127.0.0.1:8000/` you can't authenticate using Google because Google OAuth is configured to redirect to `http://workpay.com:8000/` after login

 Now you can register other users using the register page